 PRC Chair

-Andy Gray B Pharm, MSc (Pharm), FPS, FFIP is a pharmacist whose research interests include policy analysis (in particular, the development and implementation of National Medicines Policies), rational medicines use and the application of antiretroviral therapy in resource-constrained settings.
+Andy Gray B Pharm, MSc (Pharm), PhD, FPS, FFIP is a pharmacist whose research interests include policy analysis (in particular, the development and implementation of National Medicines Policies), rational medicines use and the application of antiretroviral therapy in resource-constrained settings.
 He is a Senior Lecturer in the Division of Pharmacology, Discipline of Pharmaceutical Sciences, School of Health Sciences, University of KwaZulu-Natal, Durban, South Africa.
 He is also consultant pharmacist (research associate) for the Centre for the AIDS Programme of Research in South Africa (CAPRISA).

-PRC Core Members
+PRC Members

 A PRC Member since 2010, Cheri Grace has 30 years of work experience in a variety of work sectors and organisation types – pharmaceutical industry; corporate finance; grassroots development; academic research, global health consulting.
 For 15+ years, Cheri has worked as a strategy advisor to aid finance organisations/donors, bringing commercial business knowledge as well as understanding of the strategic direction of various funders, progress and challenges in global health and the wider development aid environment, and experience working in more than 20 aid recipient countries.
 Previously a Senior Health Advisor in DFID, Cheri led DFID’s work through Product Development Public-Private Partnerships, and supported work in Advance Market Commitments and the broader Access to Medicines agenda.
 Cheri is also a focal point for the Global Fund Technical Review Panel.

 After completing her medical studies in Rome and a postdoctoral fellowship at the National Cancer Institute in Bethesda (USA), Dr Alteri spent 25 years in the pharmaceutical industry, where she was involved in major projects that yielded important drugs such as Gleevec for myeloid leukaemia, Coartem for malaria and Reyataz for HIV-AIDS.
+In 2012 she joined the European Medicines Agency, where she was Head of Human Medicines R&D support Division, and member of the Executive Board.
+In these roles, Dr Alteri was part of many high impact EMA’s initiatives, from the transparency of clinical trial data to the development of regulatory science strategy to 2025.
+Dr Alteri is currently a member of the Scientific Committee and faculty of the master course in Drug Discovery & Clinical Development of the University of Geneva, and the Scientific Committee of Europe-Developing Countries Clinical Trial Partnership (EDCTP)- Global Health.

 Dr. Giorgio Roscigno is a senior and passionate public health specialist with a very long experience in the private and public sectors.
 He has been working as medical doctor from 1972 to 1982 in Ethiopia Sudan DRC Algeria and Italy.
 In 1982 he joined the pharmaceutical Industry and worked in Switzerland France the UK and Italy.
 He left the Industry in 2000: during this period he developed up to FDA approval all the fixed dose combinations for TB, the first nontoxic drug for Sleeping Sickness and Rifapentine.
 From 2000 to 2014 he has been involved as Founder and CEO of the Global Alliance for TB (2000/2003); FIND (2003/2013) , The African Society for Laboratory Medicine( COO 2013/2014) and NEXT2PEOPLE ( Executive Chair 2015 -now).
 Dr. Roscigno has been actively involved in the creation of the Stop TB Partnership and covered overtime positions in the Board and chaired Working Groups in Drugs and Diagnostics.